-At 31 December 2018 vessels with a carrying amount of USD 711.8 million are subject to a registered debenture to secure bank loans (see note 13).
+At 31 December 2020 vessels with a carrying amount of USD 649.5 million are subject to a registered debenture to secure bank loans (see note 13).

-The BNP and CIT credit facilities are secured by, among other things, a first preferred mortgage on eight of the ten product tankers in the case of the BNP facility, and two of the ten product tankers in the case of the CIT facility.
+The BNP, Prudential and CIT credit facilities are secured by, among other things, a first preferred mortgage on five of the ten product tankers in the case of the BNP facility, four of the ten product tankers in the case of the Prudential facility and one of the ten product tankers in the case of the CIT facility.
 In addition, the credit facilities are secured by collateral assignments of the insurances, earnings and bareboat charters for those vessels (and certain related guarantees of those bareboat charters and related supplemental indemnifications by OSG).